King of the Iron Islands

 From A Wiki of Ice and Fire

 King of the Iron Islands is the title claimed by the rulers of the Iron Islands, when they have historically been independent.
-The monarch of the ironborn has also been known as the High King, the King of the Isles, and the iron king, and the driftwood king.
+The monarch of the ironborn has also been known as the High King, the King of the Isles, the iron king, and the driftwood king.
 When House Hoare ruled the Iron Islands at the same time as the riverlands, they used the title King of the Isles and the Rivers.

 According to Archmaester Haereg's History of the Ironborn, there were at least 111 high kings.
 During the reign of King Qhored Hoare, the ironborn held the western shore of Westeros along the Sunset Sea.
-Over the centuries Qhored's descendants lost the Arbor, Bear Island, and much of the western shore, however, as mainland houses such as the Hightowers, Gardeners, and Lannisters gained in strength.
+Over the centuries Qhored's successors lost the Arbor, Bear Island, and much of the western shore, however, as mainland houses such as the Hightowers, Gardeners, and Lannisters gained in strength.

-King Harwyn Hoare extended the ironborn rule over the Riverlands by taking the Trident from Arrec the Storm King.
+King Harwyn Hoare extended the ironborn rule over the riverlands by taking the Trident from the Storm King Arrec Durrandon.
 His grandson, King Harren Hoare, known as Harren the Black, ruled all the lands between the mountains from the Neck to the Blackwater Rush.
-Harren the Black was the last King of the Iron Islands, dying during the War of Conquest in Harrenhal when Aegon the Conquerer unleashed his dragons upon the castle.
+Harren the Black was the last King of the Isles and the Rivers, dying during the War of Conquest in Harrenhal when Aegon the Conquerer unleashed his dragons upon the castle.
 Some ironborn lords claimed to be iron king, but they were crushed by Aegon when he invaded the isles in 2AC.
 Rule of the islands then passed to Aegon's vassal, Vickon Greyjoy, the new Lord of the Iron Islands.

-Centuries later Balon Greyjoy declared himself King of the Iron Islands, in what was later called the Greyjoy Rebellion.
+Centuries later Balon Greyjoy declared himself King of the Iron Islands, in what was later called Greyjoy's Rebellion.
 However, Balon was defeated by King Robert Baratheon and the ironborn were again subjected to the Seven Kingdoms.

 A Clash of Kings